 - Approval to enter the program from the Director of the MPP program

-- Proof that you are able to devote 9 credits as “free electives” if you are admitted as a senior (or 12 credits if you enter as juniors) outside of your undergraduate major or you are permitted to count specific MPP courses towards your major requirements, or some combination (PLCY 8118 and POLS 8001 qualify for the BA and MPP for Political Science majors; ECON 8122 qualifies for Economics majors)
+- Proof that you are able to devote 9 credits as “free electives” if you are admitted as a senior (or 12 credits if you enter as juniors) outside of your undergraduate major or you are permitted to count specific MPP courses towards your major requirements, or some combination (PLCY 8118, PLCY 8119 and PLCY 8001 qualify for the BA and MPP for Political Science majors)

-Begin by completing the application form for the Plus 1 program and submit it to the MPP Asst.
-Director, Jeff Antsen.
-After the MPP Director approves your initial application, you should contact the designated adviser for +1 programs in the College of Liberal Arts Academic Advising (Paley Library, suite 160), Andriana Mylonas firstname.lastname@example.org (students in colleges outside of CLA should consult an advisor in their college).
+Begin by completing the application form for the Plus 1 program and submit it to the MPP Assistant Director.
+After the MPP Director approves your initial application, you should contact the designated advisor for +1 programs in your college.
 Wait to hear from us before submitting the rest of the required documents and asking references to submit letters of recommendation.
-Submit all materials to email@example.com with “Plus 1 Admissions” in the subject line.
+Submit all materials to firstname.lastname@example.org with “Plus 1 Admissions” in the subject line.